Cadry's Kitchen

 Three bean chili (vegan)

-This hearty 3 bean chili is packed with pinto, black, and Great Northern beans.
+Hearty 3 bean chili is packed with pinto, black, and Great Northern beans.
+Garnish it with green onions, cilantro, avocado, and/or shredded non-dairy cheese.
 It's wonderful on a rainy afternoon with crackers or crusty bread, or ladle it over veggie dogs cooked on the grill.

 Print Pin Rate